Oil and Gas Terms Beginning with “E” — Page 4

 eventnoun

-The cementslurry remaining in the wellbore following a cement squeeze in which the objective is to squeeze slurry into the perforations and behind the casing or liner.
-The volume of slurry required to effect a… Read more →
+Excess cement is the cement slurry remaining in the wellbore following a cement squeeze operation, where the original objective was to squeeze slurry into the perforations and behind the casing or liner to repair… Read more →

 (noun) A geologically defined concept comprising a specific combination of source rock, reservoir rock, seal, trap, and migration pathway in a particular area, which together create the conditions necessary for… Read more →